NI Grammar School Admission criteria for

-When considering which children can be selected for admission, the Board of Governors will only take in to account information which is detailed on or attached/uploaded to the Transfer Application.
-Parents should ensure that all information pertaining to their child and relevant to the school’s admission criteria is stated on the Transfer Application or attached/uploaded to it.
-Examples of such information include whether the child has or has had a sibling (list name of sibling) at the school or whether the father was a past pupil of the school (list dates when father attended).
+When considering which children can be selected for admission, the Board of Governors will only take in to account information which is detailed on or attached to the Transfer Form.
+Parents should ensure that all information pertaining to their child and relevant to the school’s admission criteria is stated on the Transfer Form or attached to it.
+Examples of such information include whether the child has or has had a sibling (list name of sibling) at the school.

 (Please note: The Abbey Christian Brothers’ Grammar School has been directed by regulations to select for admission all children resident in Northern Ireland at the time of their proposed admission before any child not so resident may be selected for admission.)